vitroyfix/alx-project-0x02-setup/README.md

-# Next.js Project Setup and Basics
+# Next.js Starter Project

-This repository serves as a comprehensive introduction to setting up and working with Next.js, TypeScript, and Tailwind CSS.
-It covers fundamental concepts including project scaffolding, basic routing with the Pages Router, creating reusable components, and integrating with external APIs.
+This repository provides a starting point for building modern web apps with Next.js, TypeScript, and Tailwind CSS.
+It includes setup for routing, reusable components, and integration with APIs.